CartValderama/Pokemon-game/README.md

-# Pokémon-like Game
+# Pokémon-like Game: A Pixel-Art Adventure

 Welcome to the Pokémon-like Game project!
-This 2022 fun project is a pixel-art adventure game built using vanilla JavaScript.
-It features a map created with "Tiles" and vibrant pixel art created using Piskel.
-Inspired by Chris Courses on YouTube, this game brings the charm of classic Pokémon games to the web.
+This 2022 pixel-art adventure game, created using vanilla JavaScript, captures the essence of classic Pokémon games.
+It features a dynamic map, character interactions, and an engaging battle system, all presented in vibrant pixel art.

 ## 🎮 About the Game
-The game allows you to explore a pixelated world, interact with characters, and encounter battles in a classic RPG-style format.
-Here's a breakdown of the key features and functionality:

-## Features:
+The game offers a nostalgic RPG experience with these key features:

-### Dynamic Map:
+### Dynamic Map
-The game world is mapped using tiles, which include boundaries, battle zones, and interactive characters.
-The map adjusts as you navigate through different areas.
+- **Tile-Based Design**: The world is mapped with tiles, including boundaries, battle zones, and interactive characters.
-### Character Interaction:
-Interact with NPCs (non-playable characters) and explore the game world.
-Each character has its own sprite and animation.
+- **Adaptive Navigation**: The map adjusts as you explore different areas.
-### Battle System:
+### Battle System
-Enter battles when you overlap with designated battle zones.
-The battle system triggers an animation and audio effects, immersing you in the action.
+- **Engaging Battles**: Enter battles in designated zones with immersive animations and sound effects.

-### Responsive Movement:
+### Responsive Movement
-Move the player character using WASD keys.
-The character's sprite changes based on the direction of movement (up, down, left, right), and collision detection prevents movement through boundaries.
+- **Directional Control**: Move using WASD keys with dynamic sprite changes based on direction.
+- **Collision Detection**: Prevents movement through boundaries for a smooth experience.

-### Audio Effects:
+### Audio Effects
-The game includes background music and sound effects to enhance the gameplay experience.
-Click anywhere on the screen to start the background music.
+- **Soundscapes**: Includes background music and sound effects to enhance gameplay.
+Click anywhere to start the music.

+## Object-Oriented Programming (OOP)

+The game employs object-oriented programming principles to create a modular and scalable codebase.
+Key classes like `Sprite`, `Monster`, and `Boundary` are used to manage various aspects of the game, including graphics, interactions, and boundaries.
+This approach ensures a well-structured and maintainable codebase.